Configure Amazon Web Services load balancers

-We will need to return to Health Check section to specify a more robust health check.
+We will need to return to the Health Check section to specify a more robust health check.

 - Click Next: Register targets.

-Targets represent the Access Gateway nodes the load balancer interacts with.
+Targets represent the Access Gateway nodes that the load balancer interacts with.

 - In the Instances pane, select each line representing a member of Access Gateway cluster.
 This can include the admin node and should include all worker nodes.

 - Click Add to registered.
 All selected instances should now show registered.